National Weather Service United States Department of Commerce

 at 3:43 pm CDT

 The tornado began on the south side of Highway 14 in Greene County, then moved northeastward and crossed County Road 161 near Lewiston.
-The tornado intensified as it approached County Road 60 where it reached its maximum intensity of 90 miles per hour briefly.
-Several trees were snapped with a few falling into an older mobile home.
-The tornado then paralleled County Road 183 northeastward where several trees were seen uprooted or snapped along or just east of the county road.
-The tornado weakened as it crossed County Road 156 and the Pickens County Line.
-It continued north-northeastward and re-intensified in a wooded area east of Benvola Road.
+The tornado intensified as it approached County Road 60 where it briefly reached its maximum intensity of 90 mph.
+Several trees were snapped, with a few falling into an older mobile home.
+The tornado then paralleled County Road 183 northeastward where several trees were uprooted or snapped along or just east of the county road.
+The tornado weakened as it crossed County Road 156 and the Pickens County line.
+It continued north-northeastward and re-intensified in a wooded area east of Benevola Road.
 Numerous snapped trees were observed along an unnamed dirt road.
 More trees were uprooted or snapped along Lum Fife Road before the tornado eventually crossed Highway 82 near Holman.
-Several trees were downed along Highway 82 near Minas Road before the tornado weakened on the north side of Highway 82 in Tuscaloosa County and lifted along and just west of Lee Bonner Road where a few more trees were uprooted.
+Several trees were downed along Highway 82 near Minas Road before the tornado weakened on the north side of Highway 82 in Tuscaloosa County.
+It lifted along and just west of Lee Bonner Road, where a few more trees were uprooted.

 Radar Image